supertylerc/workstation/README.md

 and management solution.
 For me, that is GNU stow.

-If you find yourself needing secrets in environment variables, then the pattern that I leverage with GNU stow is to use a passowrd manager's CLI to read the secret and load it into the varaible.
+If you find yourself needing secrets in environment variables, then the pattern that I leverage with GNU stow is to use a password manager's CLI to read the secret and load it into the varaible.
 This introduces some delays when spawning a new shell, so you may want to separate this out into a file that does not get read when spawning a shell and is instead a manual action to source when necessary.